 - CRZ (Coastal Regulation Zone) Land: Land falling within 500 metres of the High Tide Line along the sea and rivers.
 Development here is tightly monitored and restricted by the Goa Coastal Zone Management Authority to protect coastal ecology.

-- Institutional/Public Land: Land demarcated for public infrastructure, utilities, parks, government complexes, hospitals, and educational facilities.
-[1, 2, 3, 4, 5]
+- Public Land: Land reserved for public infrastructure, utilities, parks, government complexes, hospitals, and educational facilities.

 No comments: